arthurabello/nla-assignment-2/assignment.typ

 == How Perturbations Affect The Condition Number of A (e)

-In this section we analyze what happens to $kappa(A)$, when $A$ is perturbated with $m = 100$ and $n = 1, dots, 20$, the following graphs have been produced by the algorithm shown in BOTAR O ALGORITMO:
+In this section we analyze what happens to $kappa(A)$, when $A$ is perturbated with $m = 100$ and $n = 1, dots, 20$.
+The following graphs have been produced by the algorithm shown in BOTAR O ALGORITMO:

 BOTAR AS IMAGENS